butttcoin/ButtCoinV2/source/other/SNAYL/readme.md

 It is for exchanges that demand an immediate transfer, since they cannot wait to list a token.

 ## Can I breed or squish the Snayls ?
-Only the token owner can breed (introduce new tokens) or squash (that is, burn) the tokens.
+Only a token owner can breed (introduce new tokens) or squash (that is, burn) the Snayls.
 Again, this was meant for the exchanges only, and as a safety feature, since we only have 100K tokens.